SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 * :confval:`scheme.colors.arrivals.undefined`

 That visual difference should support the operator in finding clusters of picks and creating new location missed by the automatic system.
-In addition to the different colours an operator can hide either pick type by configuration (:confval:`showPicks`) and remove the markers from traces interactively (:kbd:`c`).

 The next sections will only use the :term:`pick` which can be used interchangeable for pick or arrival.